spdk/spdk/doc/nvmf_tgt_pg.md

 upon creation on the thread from which they were created.
 Most importantly, *a poll group may only be accessed from the thread on which it was created.*

-When spdk_nvmf_tgt_accept() detects a new connection, it will construct a new struct spdk_nvmf_qpair object and call the user provided `new_qpair_fn` callback for each new qpair.
-In response to this callback, the user must assign the qpair to a poll group by calling spdk_nvmf_poll_group_add().
+When spdk_nvmf_tgt_accept() detects a new connection, it chooses an optimal poll group by first calling spdk_nvmf_get_optimal_poll_group(), which calls down into the transport, and then assigns the qpair to the optimal poll group by calling spdk_nvmf_poll_group_add().
+This all happens within the NVMe-oF target library and the NVMe-oF target application is not required to do anything other than continue to periodically poll spdk_nvmf_tgt_accept().
-Remember, a poll group may only be accessed from the thread on which it was created, so making a call to spdk_nvmf_poll_group_add() may require passing a message to the appropriate thread.

 ## Access Control